aminhbl/bioinformatics-algorithms/README.md

 <br>
 Now to have better alignment for more divergent sequences we improve on the multiple sueqence alignemnt that we have achived by performing <b>Block Based</b> alignment.
 This is how we do this:
 <br>
-we find blocks with minimum two columns within the alignment containing gaps or mismatches, then aplly the `star_alignment` for these blocks alone.
+we find blocks with minimum two columns within the alignment containing gaps or mismatches, then apply the `star_alignment` for these blocks alone.
 If realignment of any block improves the overall score of total alignments we switch to the realigned block.
 ## Quick Start
-Input number of protein sequences to be aligned and then each sequence in seperate line with capital letters.
+Input number of protein sequences to be aligned and then each sequence in separate line with capital letters.

 ```bash
 5